ali-ghanbari/ASM-Ext/readme.md

 Java 8, such a specification will be super easy.
 Pleade note that extending ASM does not mean that we have restricted flexibility

-In this video, first I am goig to review packages of the ASM-Ext, then through a number of examples, I shall show how does call graph analysis and control flow graph construction of ASM-Ext works.
+In this report, first I am goig to review packages of the ASM-Ext, then through a number of examples, I shall show how does call graph analysis and control flow graph construction of ASM-Ext works.
 Next we will do a classic data-flow analysis using ASM-Ext.
 Finally, I shall describe the difficulties that one may face if they want to implement a control flow graph construction program for an object-oriented programming language like Java.

-Here in Eclipse, I want to review the purpose of each package making up ASM-Ext.
-This package ("asmext") as the name suggests, is the package that contains the main class of the program.
+First, I want to review the purpose of each package making up ASM-Ext.
+The package ("asmext") as the name suggests, is the package that contains the main class of the program.
 In this package there are classes to model Java classes, class members such as fields and methods.
 The package also contains classes for modeling different kinds of data types available in Java.
 The main class of ASM-Ext, receives